pavanjhaveri/QR-Code-Scanner/README.md

 # QR-Code-Scanner

-An Android based app and a MATLAB based GUI that would decode QR Codes
+Developed an Android based app and a MATLAB based GUI that would recognize all QR Codes till version 3 and decrypt the information from it.